 Instructions

-- Wash the vegetables, cut in large chunks.
+- Wash the vegetables and cut them into large chunks.

-- Place in a cooking pan together with the herbs and spices, lay the meat on top.
+- Place the vegetables, herbs, and spices in a cooking pan; lay the meat on top.

-- Bring to the boil and leave to simmer until the meat is cooked and tender (depends on the cut of meat).
+- Bring to a boil, then reduce heat and simmer until the meat is cooked and tender.

-- Sieve the stock and set aside 200 ml.
-The rest will not be used.
-For a stronger flavour, reduce down the stock before measuring the 200 ml.
+- Strain the stock and set aside 200 ml; discard the rest.
+For a stronger flavor, reduce the stock before measuring.

 - Add the flour, mix well, and cook for about 1 minute.

-- Add the measured stock gradually while stirring to form a smooth and thick sauce.
+- Gradually add the measured stock while stirring to create a smooth, thick sauce.

-- Leave to cook on low heat for 2 minutes, then take off the heat.
+- Cook on low heat for 2 minutes, then remove from heat.

-- Add the lemon juice, cream, parsley and egg yolk, mix them through the sauce.
+- Add the lemon juice, cream, parsley, and egg yolk; mix well.

-- Pour the sauce into a deep plate that you rinsed with water.
+- Pour the sauce into a deep, water-rinsed plate.

-- Whisk the egg together with a little water in a deep plate.
-Pour the dried breadcrumbs on another plate.
+- Whisk an egg with a little water in a deep plate.
+Place dried breadcrumbs on another plate.

-- Place a part on top of the bread crumbs and form into a cylinder/croquette form (the breadcrumbs will prevent the mix from sticking).
+- Place a portion on top of the breadcrumbs and shape into a cylinder or croquette.

-- Place the croquette in the egg mixture, cover completely.
+- Dip the croquette in the egg mixture, then coat completely with breadcrumbs; pat to adhere.

-- Place a croquette (or more, depending on the size of your fryer) in the fryer and bake for about 2 minutes, or until the crust is brown.
+- Fry the croquettes for about 2 minutes, or until the crust is brown.

 - Serve immediately.